 Setting the default language

 To change the default language for the Confluence site:

-- , then choose General Configuration under Confluence Administration - 2.
-Select 'Languages' in the 'Configuration' section of the left-hand panel - Choose Edit and select the language you want to use as the default language for your Confluence site
+- 2. Select 'Languages' in the 'Configuration' section of the left-hand panel. - Choose Edit and select the language you want to use as the default language for your Confluence site.